Yourstruggle11/NotifyFlux/docs/api-design.md

 - All tenant endpoints require `Authorization: Bearer <JWT>`.
 - Tenancy is enforced by matching the path `tenantId` to the JWT `tenantId`.
 - Versioning can be introduced via `/v1/api/:tenantId/...` if needed.
+- Auth endpoints are rate-limited to reduce brute-force attempts.

 ## Example requests
 ```bash